quaoz/minecraft-stuff/Mod Recommendations.md

 #### Just sodium:

 If you don't care about shaders you can just use sodium, this option will give you the best performance and takes the least effort out of the three.
+Sodium surpasses Optifine in terms of performance and compatibility (especially if you use Indium).

 |                               Mod Name                               |                                  Description                                   |                                                                                              Links                                                                                               |
 |:--------------------------------------------------------------------:|:------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|